tkr22777/teaching-kg-574/04_networking_devices.md

 - The device’s network port with a unique MAC identity that sends and receives traffic.
 - Serves one device, whereas switches/routers connect many devices or networks.
 - Available as wired Ethernet or Wi‑Fi; many devices (e.g., laptops) have both.
-- To keep its IP from changing, pin the IP in your router settings or use a static IP.
+- To keep its IP from changing, reserve the IP in your router's DHCP settings (DHCP reservation) or use a static IP.

 ## Network Cables/Channels